#1. If you experience a tire blowout, your vehicle can become uncontrollable if you:

 |This Practice Test||Number of questions on each practice test:||30|

 The Hawaii Driver’s Practice Test for the Written Knowledge Examination

 Driver’s Prep has designed these permit practice tests for use as a guide to help you become a safe driver and qualify for the Hawaii instruction permit or full driver’s license.

-Each permit practice test has 30 random questions based on the Hawaii Driver’s Manual, the Complete Test Questions and Answers from Dept. Of Transportation, and real knowledge exams.
+Each permit practice test has 30 random questions based on the Hawaii Driver’s Manual, the Complete Test Questions and Answers from Dept. Of Transportation, and real knowledge examination.

-The tests are easy to use.
+The test is easy to use.
 After each question, you will see the correct answer.
-If your answer isn’t correct, you’ll also get a brief explanation.
+If your answer isn’t correct, there is also a brief explanation.

 By reading the official Hawaii Driver’s Manual and using these practice tests to check your progress, you increase your chances of passing the real written test the first time.

 Acing the Hawaii Knowledge Test